-Use one packet of Presto[TM] Jerky Seasoning Mix and combine entire contents of one packet each of jerky spice and cure with 1 pound ground meat that is about 93% lean.
-Mix until meat and seasoning are blended.

-Place the ground meat mixture in a Presto[TM] Jerky Gun or a cookie press and extrude meat directly onto dehydrator trays, making sure that the meat does not touch or overlap.
-Dry jerky at 160°F or 71°C for 4 to 8 hours.
+Mix one packet of PrestoTM jerky spice and one packet of PrestoTM jerky cure with 1 pound of lean ground meat (refer to the warning information above).
+Place the ground meat mixture in a PrestoTM jerky gun or a cookie press and extrude meat directly onto dehydrator trays, making sure that the meat does not touch or overlap.
+The average drying time will be 4 to 8 hours.
 See "Determining Dryness" information below.

-Cook the meat after dehydrating, following the instructions above.
+Bake the meat after dehydrating, following the instructions above.

 Begin checking jerky after about 4 hours and every 30 minutes thereafter.
 Drying time will depend on a variety of factors.
-These factors include the type of meat, the amount of fat in the meat, and whether or not you precooked the meat before dehydrating.
+These factors include the type of meat/poultry, the amount of fat, and whether or not it was precooked before dehydrating.
 In addition, times will vary depending on size/thickness of the pieces and how full the trays are.
 Jerky that is acceptably dry will crack when bent but will not break.